calebong/calebong.github.io/index.md

    <td style="text-align:left;"> Oil futures finish higher after reports of an attack on a Saudi oil facility - MarketWatch </td>
    <td style="text-align:left;"> Oil futures finished higher on Friday, giving up earlier losses as reports of an attack on a Saudi oil facility renewed worries about tight global crude supplies.
 Oil prices had been trading lower before the news of the attack, after the European Union didn't ban much-needed oil from Russia, like its U.S. counterpart did earlier this month.
 The European Union can't sanction Russian oil completely, but the attack on an oil facility reminds traders that Yemen's Houthi rebels have the ability to shut down production in Saudi Arabia, said Phil Flynn, senior market analyst at The Price Futures Group.
 West Texas Intermediate crude for May delivery
         CLK22,
-        -4.16%
+        -4.14%
        rose $1.56, or 1.4%, to settle at $113.90 a barrel on the New York Mercantile Exchange.
-For the week, prices for the front-month contract rose 10.5%, according to Dow Jones Market Data., Thousands of central and Southern California grocery workers have voted to authorize their union to call a strike against several major supermarket chains as contract negotiations are set to resume this week.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            , Myra P. Saefong, assistant global markets editor, has covered the commodities sector for MarketWatch for 20 years.
+For the week, prices for the front-month contract rose 10.5%, according to Dow Jones Market Data., Intel stock surged this week, lifting the chip giant's shares out of a group of S&amp;P 500 stocks that are sporting losses since the pandemic low for the index.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                               , Myra P. Saefong, assistant global markets editor, has covered the commodities sector for MarketWatch for 20 years.
 She has spent the bulk of her years at the company writing the daily Futures Movers and Metals Stocks columns and has been writing the weekly Commodities Corner column since 2005. </td>
   </tr>
   <tr>
    <td style="text-align:left;"> https://tradingeconomics.com/iceland/government-bond-yield </td>